You don’t need a bachelor’s degree or even graduate from college to become a freelancer.

 Even though I had experience working at a locally published tech magazine, I had to learn everything from scratch when I started working online as a freelance writer.

 $5,000 a month is a possible target for a copywriter.
-There are some who even makes around $250 per hour as well.
+There are writers who even makes around $250 per hour as well.

 First I had to learn to write proper English.
 Get a grasp of good grammar.
 And then learn to write for online audiences.
 Because writing for magazines and online blogs are two different things.